Types of cryptocurrency wallets and key strategies to protect your digital assets

 Main types of portfolios

-The cryptocurrency wallets They allow you to store and manage digital assets with different levels of security and accessibility.
+The cryptocurrency wallets they allow you to store and manage digital assets with different levels of security and accessibility.

-Hot wallets and their characteristics
+Hot wallets and their features

-They are ideal for users who want immediate access to their cryptocurrencies, but their constant connection makes them vulnerable to cyberattacks.
+They are ideal for users who want immediate access to their cryptocurrencies, but their constant connection makes them vulnerable to cyber attacks.

 Popular examples include mobile apps like MetaMask and web wallets like Coinbase, which combine ease of use with moderate risk.